copy and paste this google map to your website or blog!

 Cornish language | Revival, Revivalists Revivalism | Britannica Cornish language, a member of the Brythonic group of Celtic languages Spoken in Cornwall in southwestern Britain, it became extinct in the 18th or early 19th century as a result of displacement by English but was revived in the 20th century

-Cornish language - Wikipedia Cornish language A Cornish speaker Cornish (Standard Written Form: Kernewek or Kernowek, [8] pronounced [kəɾˈnuːək]) is a Southwestern Brittonic language of the Celtic language family Along with Welsh and Breton, Cornish descends from Common Brittonic, a language once spoken widely across Great Britain
+Cornish language - Wikipedia Cornish language A Cornish speaker in 2015 Cornish (Kernewek or Kernowek [kəɾˈnuːək]) [8] is a Celtic language of the Brittonic subgroup that is native to the Cornish people and their homeland, Cornwall Along with Welsh and Breton, Cornish descends from Common Brittonic, a language once spoken widely across Great Britain